 But there are many possible reasons why I didn’t feel as though my taste buds were being scrubbed off, and it all comes down to science.

-International Bitterness Units or IBUs, you may remember from one of our earlier Schmooze Letters, is the measurement of bitterness units in beer measured in parts per million (ppm).
+International Bitterness Units or IBUs, you may remember from one of our Schmoozeletters, earlier Glossary of Terms, is the measurement of bitterness units in beer measured in parts per million (ppm).
 The bittering unit that we will focus on are alpha acids which must be heated to dissolve into the wort and undergo isomerization* to become a bittering compound; this is one of the reasons why hops are put into the boil.

 Now, you would think you could just chuck a ton of hops in the boil and get a ton of isomerized alpha acids in return, and just keep adding hops to get your beer’s IBU’s up to the stratosphere?
 Well, it’s not that simple.
 Here is where I fell down the rabbit hole.
 I won’t go into at length for a number of reasons 1) I am not an authority figure on the science of brewing, just a fan of beer and 2) this is a controversial topic with many variables.
 I have therefore provided resources below for you to delve into for more information than I am able to provide here.